Car Accident Lawyers

 What to do When You Lose Control of a Vehicle to Avoid a Car Accident

 - Stay calm.
-This is not a good time to panic.
 Though it may be hard not to panic, panicking will only make matters worse.
 It is common for some people to freeze when they panic while others over-compensate.

 - Hold the steering wheel steady.
 Your first reaction after realizing you’ve lost control may be to let go of the wheel.
 Don’t do that!
 Eventually, you will regain control of the vehicle and your hands will be ready if you keep them on the steering wheel.